Continuing Education Activity

 Atropine does not carry an FDA Boxed Warning nor any absolute indications.
 Multiple conditions carry a cautionary status.
-However, relative contraindications are overridden by the clinical need, especially in the unstable or poisoning patient.
+However, relative contraindications are overridden by the clinical need, especially in unstable or poisoning patients.

 Furthermore, caution is necessary for use with elderly patients, chronic lung disease patients, acute angle glaucoma, obstructive diseases (uropathy, toxic megacolon, paralytic ileus, pyloric stenosis, prostatic hypertrophy), myasthenia gravis, or in situations with environmental heat exposure.

-By understanding the adverse reactions, the above cautionary situations are easily recognizable by compounding effects on preexisting conditions.
+Clinician understanding the adverse reactions makes the above cautionary situations easily recognizable by compounding effects on preexisting conditions.

 Tachycardia is the most common side effect; titrate dose to effect when treating bradydysrhythmia in patients with coronary artery disease.
 Atropine may precipitate acute angle glaucoma, pyloric obstruction, urinary retention due to benign prostatic hyperplasia, or viscid plugs in patients with chronic lung diseases.

 All Datura plant species have endogenous atropine and other assorted anticholinergic alkaloids.
-These include Jimson weed and angel’s trumpet, which are typically seen in warm or temperate climate areas.
+These include Jimson weed and angel’s trumpet, typically seen in warm or temperate climate areas.
 It may be accidental ingestion or intentionally smoked or ingested for the goal effect of hallucinations.
 While treatment for ingestions is similar to other toxic overdoses of anticholinergics, whole-bowel irrigation is recommended after a large quantity of seed ingestion.
-Avoid phenothiazines in these patients.
+Clinicians need to avoid using phenothiazines in these patients.
 Physostigmine is the basis of reversal.

 Treatment of overdose includes a short-acting barbiturate or diazepam as needed for convulsions or excitement.
 Avoid dosing for sedation as it can cause respiratory collapse.
 Physostigmine is useful as an antidote to treat delirium and coma.
 Repeat doses may be required as physostigmine has a shorter half-life.
 Monitor respiratory effort and supplement, if necessary.

 Indications for atropine only include a few conditions, but this alkaloid is life-saving.
-All healthcare workers should be aware of how to use atropine, the dose, and the method of administration.
-Clinicians can use this drug in patients with bradycardia and poisoning from cholinergic agents, atropine can immediately reverse the slow heart rate and reduce the mortality.
-Nurses should always make sure that atropine is available in the cardiac arrest cart.
-More importantly, there should be a syringe and needle also available as the drug can only be administered intravenously.
+All interprofessional healthcare team members should be aware of how to use atropine, the dose, and the method of administration.
+Clinicians can use this drug in patients with bradycardia and poisoning from cholinergic agents; atropine can immediately reverse the slow heart rate and reduce mortality.
+Nursing staff should always make sure that atropine is available in the cardiac arrest cart.
+More importantly, a syringe and needle should also be available as the drug can only be administered intravenously.
 Similarly, the anesthesia nurse should ensure that atropine is available in the operating room at all times.
-On almost every cardiology and cardiac surgery floor, atropine may be necessary, and hence it should be readily available.
-The pharmacist is the person responsible for ensuring that stock supplies of atropine are available in each department, verifying dosing, and performing medication reconciliation for drug-drug interactions.
+On almost every cardiology and cardiac surgery floor, atropine may be necessary, so it should be readily available.
+The pharmacist is the team member responsible for ensuring that stock supplies of atropine are available in each department, verifying dosing, and performing medication reconciliation for drug-drug interactions.
 [Level 5]